 What is malware and what can it do?

 Malware, short for malicious software, refers to software made to damage or perform unwanted actions on a computer system1.
-This includes, but not limited to, spyware, trojan horses, worms, viruses, and ransomware.
+This includes, but is not limited to, spyware, trojan horses, worms, viruses, and ransomware.

 Spyware